 Private 2 day classes are also offered.
 The private 2 day classes are held Monday through Wednesday (on two consecutive days of your choice).
 The rate depends on the number of persons in your group (normally 2 times the day clinic rate shown above), and the time of year you will be attending.
 You can come alone (December through February), or bring up to 3 others for your group.
 Email for details and pricing.
 Off season (December through February) rates are often discountedif 3 or more are in your group.
 In the winter season, we can offer 1 person the 2 day private class.

 Please realize... weather can change, and we are geared up to handle the classes come rain or shine.
-We have a sheltered area to shoot from in the case of rain, and as long as wind is staying under 20 MPH, we'll be fine to work.
+We will erect shelter in case of rain, and as long as wind is staying under 20 MPH, we'll be fine to work.
 When you request class dates to be held for you, make sure you do plan on attending, regardless of weather.
 If weather is extremely inclement, we will cancel the class, and refund your money, and re-schedule you for another date (if you wish to do so).
 Otherwise, we'll be shooting.
 Remember our motto: "This ain't golf." :)